 Skip to main content

-Table of Contents Block
+Table of Contents Header Setting

 Help your users navigate your longer webpages with ease.
 Mitigate the need for scrolling and help them quickly find what they need.